zmingdi/kafka-demo/ReadMe.md

 --------------
 ## Kafka Springboot Integration
 ### create producer and consumer group
+1. This application is to create a consumer group, with consumer the message from producer once, not a broadcast message.
+To use broadcasting, just connect kafka as a consumer without group setting.
 8. create springboot application and import kafka dependencies.
 9. create startup configurations with different server.port param:
     1. -Dserver.port=8080